dprince/openstack-k8s-mcp/README.md

 {
   "name": "openstack",
   "namespace": "openstack",
-  "spec": {
-    "targetVersion": "0.3.0"
+  "targetVersion": "0.3.0",
-  },
-  "status": {
   "availableVersion": "0.3.0",
   "deployedVersion": "0.3.0",
-    "conditions": [
-      {
-        "type": "Ready",
-        "status": "True",
-        "lastTransitionTime": "2025-01-15T10:30:00Z",
-        "reason": "AllComponentsReady",
-        "message": "All OpenStack components are ready"
+  "readyConditions": ["Ready", "Available"],
+  "notReadyConditions": []
 }
-    ]
-  }
-}
 ```

 ### MCP Tool: update\_openstack\_version

-Patch the targetVersion and optionally customContainerImages fields of an OpenStackVersion custom resource:
+Patch the targetVersion and optionally customContainerImages fields of the first OpenStackVersion custom resource in the namespace:

 **Parameters:**
 - `namespace` (optional): Kubernetes namespace where the OpenStackVersion CR is located.
 Defaults to `openstack` if not provided.
-- `name` (required): Name of the OpenStackVersion CR to patch
 - `targetVersion` (required): The target version to set for the OpenStackVersion CR
 - `customContainerImages` (optional): Map of service names to custom container image URLs.
 If not provided, customContainerImages will not be modified.